amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 ##### Install the Zipkin server

-When installing Dapr on a Kubernetes cluster, a Zipkin isn't added by default.
+When installing Dapr on a Kubernetes cluster, Zipkin isn't added by default.
 The following Kubernetes manifest file named `zipkin.yaml`, deploys a standard Zipkin server to the cluster:

 ```yaml
 kind: Deployment